SwissDataScienceCenter/renku/docs/topic-guides/workflows/workflow-file.rst

 By passing the ``--dry-run`` flag to the ``renku run`` command, you can instruct Renku to only print the order of execution of the steps without actually running any of them.

 The ``--no-commit`` flags causes Renku to run the workflow file but it won't create a commit after the execution.
 Renku also won't create any metadata in this case.
+This is a great option to use when developing or verifying a workflow!

 Adding more Information to a Workflow File